sultanawar321/text-matching-analytics/README.md

-## This repository includes a text matching analytics project which uses fuzzywuzzy algorithm to match compliance words from a text document.
+## This repository includes a text matching analytics project which uses fuzzywuzzy algorithm to match words or phrases from a text document.

 - Consider a scenario where you would like to build a text matching system to identify compliant conversations in a call centre and investigate that agents ask security questions to customers related to < account, address, email, phone number, postcode >.
 This ensures high quality assurance rate.